-(i) Please explain processes used to calculate or estimate the number and size of each type of LCT.

-(ii) If any assumptions have been made in calculating or estimating either of these values, these must be noted and explained.
+- (i) Please explain processes used to calculate or estimate the number and size of each type of LCT. - (ii) If any assumptions have been made in calculating or estimating either of these values, these must be noted and explained.

 For Heat Pumps, the Ofgem RHI domestic data has been used to calculate the installation volumes and capacity.
-Location of heat pumps has been broadly matched using the council regions compared to WPD's regulatory patches.
+Location of heat pumps has been broadly matched on a proportion of customer numbers compared to WPD's regulatory patches.